skip to main |

 the cups are both 1.75 inches tall x 3 to 3.25 inches in diameter. the little pitcher is 3.5 inches high x about 3 inches at its widest.

 this set because of the marble effect, I covered the outsides of all of them in clear glaze, then put a new glaze inside. well, the glaze is new to me.
 I was looking for a nice orange, but couldn't find one, so I settled on trying one called "wonder red." it really came out more like a flesh tone. kind of like someone blushing. in fact, I think the entire set reminds me of skin tones.
-I could name the set "study in nude," if I were that much of a dork. luckily I am NOT.
+I could name the set "study in nude," if I were that much of a dork. luckily I am NOT.wheel-thrown and signed, february 2009

 in latte